abhisheks008/ML-Crate/.github/ISSUE_TEMPLATE/ml-crate-issue-template.md

 :white_check_mark: **To be Mentioned while taking the issue :**
 - Full name :
 - GitHub Profile Link :
-- Participant ID :
+- Participant ID (If not, then put NA) :
 - Approach for this Project :
 - What is your participant role?
-    - [ ] SWOC 2.0 Participant.
-    - [ ] JWOC 2022 Participant.
-    - [ ] Contributor
+(Mention the Open Source Program name.
+Eg. HRSoC, GSSoC, GSOC etc.)

 *************************************************************
 Happy Contributing 🚀